abhignav1/Burnout_Predictor/README.md

-# Burnout_Predictor
 # 🧠 Burnout Risk Prediction Using Digital Lifestyle Data

 **📌 Overview**

 In our hyper-connected world, burnout has become a silent epidemic.
 This project predicts burnout risk by analyzing digital habits, sleep patterns, and lifestyle behaviors using machine learning.
 Instead of waiting for burnout to manifest, we can identify at-risk individuals early and intervene proactively.

-The model uses **XGBoost regression** to predict mental health scores and classifies users as either "Burnout Risk" or "Healthy" based on their digital behavior patterns.
+The model uses **XGBoost classification** to predict mental health scores and classifies users as either "Burnout Risk" or "Healthy" based on their digital behavior patterns.

 ## 🎯 Project Objectives